alexmattingley/c5_calculator/README.md

 I initially began this project during my time as a student at LearningFuze.
 The idea behind the project was to create a very basic calculator using javascript to perform the basic calculations.
 I noticed that alot of the calculators that I found online didn't look very nice, so I wanted to design something a little different that was visually appealing.

+####A Note: The calculator works on a mobile phone, but it looks best on a tablet or a desktop.

 ##Site challenges and Fun Problems